FSH Levels by Age - Follicle Stimulating Hormone Levels with Chart

 A low FSH result is generally associated with better ovarian function.
 Higher levels are associated with diminished ovarian reserve, which makes pregnancy difficult.
 Most women have low FSH in their 20s, and levels increase naturally as women age.
 For this reason, FSH is also one of the key hormones measured in fertility lab tests online that aim to gauge a younger woman’s future fertility.
 These tests evaluate whether a woman may have premature ovarian aging (POA).

 Interpreting Your FSH Levels: What FSH Test Result is Normal for You?

 About 15 years ago, CHR's research established reference ranges for AMH and FSH levels by age.
 Before this development, IVF centers had been using universal “normal” ranges for AMH and FSH for everyone regardless of age.
 This practice hindered proper diagnosis of DOR, particularly in younger women, because the level of each of these hormones means something different depending on a woman’s age.
 For example, a completely normal level of FSH for a woman of 42 suggests premature ovarian aging (POA) if found in a 30-year-old.
 To really assess a woman's ovarian reserve and her IVF pregnancy chances, we need to look at age-specific levels.
 The chart below demonstrates the normal levels by age among CHR's patients.
+You can learn more about IVF after 40.
 It is also important to remember that hormonal birth control affects test results because it suppresses FSH.

 FSH Level Chart by Age

 As the table demonstrates, normal levels of FSH go from below 7.0 mIU/mL for someone younger than 33 to over 8.5 mIU/mL for a woman over 41.
 This chart is an important tool that we use to create tailored fertility treatment plans for our patients.

 Baseline FSH and AMH Levels by Age